Ortho 1 Medical Group

 Some foreign objects easily enter your body, while others require force, causing trauma and more damage.
 In both cases, you need foreign body removal performed by the orthopedic surgeons at Ortho 1 Medical Group.
 You can usually remove a splinter under your skin.
 But it’s best to let medical experts remove other foreign objects to prevent excessive tissue damage and prevent infections.
-Call the office in La Jolla or Chula Vista, California, today or use the online booking feature to schedule an appointment.
+Call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or use the online booking feature to schedule an appointment.

 A foreign body refers to any item or substance that’s not a normal part of your anatomy, yet it ends up inside your body.
 Some foreign bodies easily puncture your skin, but many items can end up being a foreign body during forceful trauma.